nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Acid-Sensitive:** Pertaining to the sensitivity of ASICs to acidic conditions.

-### Expanded Definition and Usage\nAcid sensing ion channels (ASICs) are integral to the body's ability to sense and react to changing pH levels, which is crucial for various sensory and regulatory pathways.
+### Expanded Definition and Usage:
+Acid sensing ion channels (ASICs) are integral to the body's ability to sense and react to changing pH levels, which is crucial for various sensory and regulatory pathways.
 In the pain pathway, ASICs are involved in the acute pain response by detecting tissue acidosis, a common occurrence in inflammation and injury.
 In the taste pathway, these channels contribute to the perception of sour, enhancing the gustatory experience and alerting to potentially harmful substances.

 Research into ASICs has expanded their recognized roles beyond traditional sensory functions to include significant implications in neurological disorders, respiratory drive, and the regulation of physiological responses to environmental changes.
 This broad functional spectrum underlines the importance of ASICs in both health and disease, providing potential pathways for targeted therapies, particularly in conditions characterized by chronic pain, respiratory distress, and CNS disorders.